On the Boyhood Classmates Who Drove Proust to Write

 Founded under Napoléon I—whence its original name, the Lycée Bonaparte—Condorcet was one of the oldest and most prestigious schools in Paris.
 Despite its location in a former Capuchin monastery, it was the high school of choice for the sons of the Right Bank’s Jewish haute bourgeoisie (a category in which the cousins’ Halévy heritage placed them both, despite the fact that Jacques’s father had been Catholic, Daniel’s mother was Protestant, and both boys were baptized).
 Jacques’s new stepfather was a Condorcet alumnus, as were Daniel’s older brother, Élie; Ludovic Halévy’s late half brother, Anatole Prévost-Paradol; and Jacques’s great-uncle Hippo Rodrigues.
 A number of the boys’ parents’ influential friends had been educated there as well, from republican politician Joseph Reinach to alienist Dr. Émile Blanche, and from authors Alexandre Dumas fils and Edmond de Goncourt to several Rothschild barons.
-Such connections were typical among Condorcet families, although because of their fathers’ celebrity, Jacques and Daniel were likely the two most conspicuous members of their entering class.
+Such connections were typical among Condorcet families, although because of their fathers’ celebrity,

 Not long after the cousins arrived at the lycée, they struck up a volatile but far-reaching friendship with Proust, who like them came from a respected, affluent half-Jewish family (and was a baptized Christian).
 He lived with his parents, Dr. and Mme Adrien Proust, and his younger brother, Robert, in a luxurious apartment building in the eighth arrondissement, right off the place de la Madeleine.
 From modest beginnings as the son of a petit-bourgeois grocer in the provinicial village of Illiers, Adrien had risen through the ranks of the medical profession to become first a brilliant pathologist and then a leading authority in the burgeoning field of epidemiology.
 By the time his eldest son entered high school, he was one of the Third Republic’s leading public-health experts, shaping government policy in response to outbreaks of cholera and malaria and lecturing around the world on the etiology and treatment of infectious disease.